hmrc/contact-preferences-frontend/README.md

-# software-choices-frontend
+# Contact Preferences Frontend

-This is a placeholder README.md for a new repository
+This frontend microservice provides UI functionality to set communication(contact) preferences for taxpayers.

+It calls down into the APIs in the Contact Preferences Backend microservice.

 ### License